patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

     - cost: jerk ** 2, very simple.
 It converts the complex cost design into semantic corridor generation.
     - continuous constraints for each piece.
 - [Question] how was the narrow space passing solved in SSC?
 I feel SSC generation basically gets the DP done.

+# Decision Making
+## Markov Decision Process

+- Why do we need decision making since we have planning already?
+    - keywords: interaction and uncertainty.
+This makes the world probabilistic
+    - If the world is deterministic (geometry), there is no decision making needed.
+Searching, sampling, and optimization should be good enough.
+    - For stochastic strategy, then MDP or POMDP.
+    - Like RL, need to understand the entire problem setting to design S, A, R, and E.
+    - To do e2e, we need to understand the decision making system first.
+- Every decision is a bunch/cluster of planning.
+- “Freezing robot”: prediction fills the entire S-T. 华山挤出一条路。Geometry —> Probability to the rescue.
+- Markov process (MP)
+    - stochastic process vs probability: dynamic random phenomenon, vs static
+    - Markov only depend on current state, the current state is sufficient to predict the future.
+    - For AD, maybe only last 1sec of state.
+Expand state space to trade for a shorter history window.
+- Markov decision process (MDP)
+    - can be modeled with 5 factors (State, Action, Reward, Probability of transfer, gamma)
+    - extends a Markov Process to include decisions.
+It models decision-making process where outcomes are partly random and partly under the control of a decision maker.
+    - It defines current state and action.
+    - The state of other agents can be modeled as ego state or environment.
+- Bellman’s equation
+    - The best decision in any state is the one that maximizes your immediate reward plus the expected future rewards from the new state you reach.
+    - $V(s) = \max_{a}[R(s,a) + \gamma \sum_{s'}P(s'|s,a)V(s')]$
+- V and Q in RL
+    - Value function (V) assesses the quality of states.
+Sum of expected return if you start with a state and play optimally.
+    - Action-value function (Q) assesses the quality of actions within states.

+## Value iteration and Policy iteration
+- Value iteration
+    - Value iteration is a method used in reinforcement learning to find the best strategy (or policy) by repeatedly updating the value of each state until it stabilizes.
+    - How does this work if all states are initialized as zero?
+Immediate reward in Bellman’s equation is the key to brings in non-zero information.
+Value propagate throughout state space like a virus.
+    - Value iteration is guarantee to converge for finite state.
+If gamma the discount factor = 0, then the value iteration will converge after 1 iteration.
+A smaller gamma leads to faster convergence as the consideration horizon is shorter.
+    - Cons
+        - ALL states needs to be considered!
+        - ALL action needs to be evaluated: max a in the action space
+        - Transition probability may contain uncertainty (slippage, etc).
+    - Value iteration as the vanilla approach and gives the feasibility (like Dijkstra) but typically not useful in practice.
+    - Reward is typically certain, but discount factor (far-sighted or short-sighted) and uncertainty would affect policy severely.
+    - Value iteration to optimal policy: Use the optimal value function to determine the best action in each state, thereby obtaining the optimal policy.
+A policy spells out an action (or probability distribution) given a state, pi(s) = a.
+    - $\pi^*(s) = \arg \max_a \left[R(s,a) + \gamma \sum_{s'} P(s' \mid s,a) V^*(s')\right]$
+- Policy iteration (the improved version)
+    - Value iteration requires to take the optimal action at each iteration.
+Policy iteration decouples policy evaluation and policy improvement. (每天进步一点点。)
+    - Policy evaluation evaluates V^pi, basically V based on policy (without max a!
+This is faster).
+Any initial policy would do.
+This is an iterative step, but faster as each step is taken based on a given policy instead of exploring all possible actions (max a).
+    - Policy improvement improves pi by generating pi’: greedily improve policy.
+    - Pros of Policy Iteration
+        - Can be more adaptable to changes in the environment.
+Once the initial policy evaluation step is done, the policy improvement step can quickly adjust to new data or changes in the urban environment.
+        - Convergence speed: Practically policy iteration is faster than value iteration.
+Each iteration of policy iteration can be more computationally intensive than value iteration due to the policy evaluation step but fewer iterations are needed overall.

+## AlphaGo